otykhonruk/clj-creative-coding/README.md

-# NoC
+# The Nature of Code

-The examples and the exercies from [The Nature of Code book](https://natureofcode.com/book/) implemented in Clojure/[Quil](http://www.quil.info/).
+The examples and the exercies from [The Nature of Code](https://natureofcode.com/book/) book implemented in Clojure/[Quil](http://www.quil.info/).

 To execute a sketch in Emacs/Cider: